-A central feature of the LLL&RC is its expansive collection of educational materials.
+A central feature of the LL&RC is its expansive collection of educational materials.
 The collection spans thousands of video titles, books, maps, globes, periodicals and newspapers, language games, teaching ancillaries, realia, and professional development materials.
-This collection is the mainstay of the LLL&RC's role as a Campus Special Library.
+This collection is the mainstay of the LL&RC's role as a Campus Special Library.

 The materials are available to all instructional personnel in the Department of Classical & Modern Languages & Literatures, and may be withdrawn for use outside the facility.
 Reservations are always recommended.
 Instructional personnel may also place various items on reserve.
 Undergraduate students may withdraw many of the materials for use within the facility.